Get your groups arguing. Read on and you’ll see why.

 1. There is a fear of argument and dissent in groups – a worry that this activity would make the respondents uncomfortable – and more importantly, might make the moderator and the clients uncomfortable too.

 2. Rhetoric, or the skill of argument is unfashionable in this empirical age.
 We are not taught how to argue in a civilised manner – and thus argument often appears uncivilised!

 So, if most groups don’t argue, we must find a way to use argument – and everyday life is actually packed full of it – in our groups or interviews.

 How do you do that?
 My experience suggests that making it into a game is the best way .
 To do this you divide your group up into 3 teams, two trios and a pair (for a standard 8 member group – vary numbers if you have different size groups).
 Each trio chooses a different route from among those you are evaluating and has five minutes to come up with a ‘pitch’ to the other group members on why this route works best for them.
 The pitch must be no longer than a couple of minutes.
 Then, once the first trio has done its pitch, the second trio goes on, pitching another preferred route using their arguments.

-The point of this is that in order to ‘pitch’ something, people have to grapple with the original, turn it into their own words, extract what is of value from it and also what it means to them.
-It is these two elements – meaning and value – that will give you the best diagnostics.
+The point of this is that in order to ‘pitch’ something, people have to grapple with the original, turn it into their own words, extract what is significant or persuasive from it and what it means to them.
+It is these three elements – meaning, persuasion and value – that will give you the best diagnostics.
 They also have to practice condensation, another crucial ingredient of evaluation work – forcing us to summarise virtues.

 The remaining pair + the moderator form an audience and can just comment on their experience of the pitches.
 If you want to make it tougher you can ask the audience each time to give each pitch a score out of ten.
 That score can be linked to some attribute if you wish, like ‘true to the brand’, ‘strength of appeal’, whatever your client is trying to understand about the value of the routes.